 The start is in Turkmenistan, with a special focus on the archaeological sites of Nisa, Merv and Konye Urgench, as well as the intriguing capital Ashgabat and some bizarre places in the Kopet Dag Mountains.
 You cross the desert, stay in a yurtcamp at the Darwaza gas crater and from there visit the site Konye Urgench, near the border with Uzbekistan.

 On day five, crossing the border into Uzbekistan to the ancient city of Khiva.
 Additionally you visit in Uzbekistan of course also include Bukhara and Samarkand, pearls of the Silk Road.

-From 2013 the border with Kyrgyzstan in the Karkara valley is open again (if just in summer) and we thankfully make use of that possibility because it has a beautiful setting.
+The border with Kyrgyzstan in the Karkara valley is open in summer and we thankfully make use of that possibility because it has a beautiful setting.
 Entering Kyrgystan in the far north-east of the country we travel across highlands, in summer populated by nomads, to the the town of Karakol.
-With a tour along the quiet south side of the Issyk Kul lake, staying two nights in different yurt camps, we reach the capital Bishkek and finish our tour!
+With a tour along the quiet south side of the Issyk Kul lake, staying two nights in different yurt camps, we reach the capital Bishkek and finish our tour.